Speakers: Full Bios

 In 2016, Katherine founded At Home Humanitarian—a nonprofit organization focused on helping refugees feel “at home” by providing mentors and educational and cultural outings.
 At Home's big focus is providing “Welcome Weekend” retreats.
 They've held two retreats in Northern California, each bringing more than 150 refugee participants from Afghanistan, Guatemala, Honduras, Mexico, Turkey, Iraq, and Eritrea.
 The organization’s work has taken place mostly within California, but they are looking to expand operations into Utah.
 At Home Humanitarian recently launched www.worldrefugeeday.org to gather financial support for qualifying refugee support organizations.

-Katherine is currently a studying in the Executive Master of Public Administration program offered through Brigham Young University.
+Katherine is currently a studying for an Executive Master of Public Administration degree offered through Brigham Young University.

 For more information about At Home Humanitarian, please visit athomehumanitarian.org .

 Maren Swensen works at the LDS Humanitarian Center as a development counselor focusing on creating self-reliance for refugees through employment and training.
 She is known for her compassion in working with clients.
 She hears their voice to identify needs and successfully implement plans to address those needs.

 Maren earned a master’s degree in Vocational Rehabilitation Counseling from Virginia Commonwealth University.
 She completed her PhD in Industrial Organizational Psychology from Grand Canyon University focusing her research on addressing barriers to successful employment placement for women who are refugees.
 Her in-depth perspective on the resettlement process enables her to assist community members in accurately identifying and addressing refugees needs.
 She is best known throughout the community for her ability to identify the actual needs of various populations.
 She provides strong advocacy for her clients, giving a voice to underrepresented and under privileged populations.